nobrakal/asak/README.md

 For more details, see [this blog post](https://blog.nyarlathotep.one/2019/06/learnocaml-code-classification/).

+## Documentation

+The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/].

 #### The name

 This tool is about making partitions.
 "Partition" is the word in french for "sheet music".
 Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monochord violin.

-### License and copyright
+## License and copyright

 Asak is released under the MIT license.
 The copyright is held by IRIF / OCaml Software Foundation.

 ### Authors

-Asak was developed by Alexandre Moine.
+Asak is developed by Alexandre Moine.